-- When application for registration is received, researched and/or processed by the Registration Department and then a request is received to cancel and refund or credit the registration fee, an office processing charge will be withheld from the requested refund (see fee schedule).
-NOTE: THE OFFICE PROCESSING FEE FOR EACH REGISTRATION FEE IS NON-REFUNDABLE (SEE FEE SCHED-ULE AT FRONT OF THE RULE BOOK). - A processing fee will be charged on all other registration work that is not processed to completion.
+- When application for registration is received, researched and/ or processed by the Registration Department and then a request is received to cancel and refund or credit the registration fee, an office processing charge will be withheld from the requested refund (see fee schedule).
+NOTE: THE OFFICE PROCESSING FEE FOR EACH REGISTRATION FEE IS Non-refundable (See Fee Schedule at the front of the Rule Book). - A processing fee will be charged on all other registration work that is not processed to completion.